What is the Scaled Agile Framework (SAFe®)?

 Planning should include the ART’s development and product management teams, as well as key leaders and others who provide guidance around the business vision, technology stack, and objectives.
 For example, UX will provide relevant context about design and usability, while architecture teams will need to provide input on systems and deployment.

 During the planning process, product management owns the definition and prioritization of features.
-The development teams break down those features into user stories and provide estimates.
-Once teams have added their capacity and estimated user stories for their first few iterations, they communicate with the other teams to identify risks and dependencies.
+As a member of the development team, you then break down those features into user stories and provide estimates.
+Once you have added your capacity and estimated user stories for your first few iterations, you communicate with the other teams to identify risks and dependencies.

 Then, the release train engineer and scrum masters huddle to resolve them.
 Management reviews the estimated plan and adjusts the scope and objectives if necessary.
 Once all teams agree on a final plan, with risks and dependencies mitigated, everyone commits to that plan with a vote of confidence.